CD-IELTS

 IELTS Listening

 IELTS listening test is also significant like its speaking counterpart, and you must have a good band score to crush the IELTS.
 Do you want to excel in the IELTS listening strategies, types of questions, and the entire section?
-This guide has you covered IELTS Listening Practice tips.
+This guide has you covered with IELTS Listening tips.

 It is among the best 4 parts of this IELTS test that is similar irrespective of whether you opt for taking the general or academic tests.
 Here, recordings will be played once, and you have to answer 40 questions to a total of 4 recordings.